What is a Lead Magnet?

 A lead magnet is a way of asking permission to arrive in their inbox, and you should deliver your lead magnet via email.

-Let’s get straight into an example of an email sequence lead magnet
+Let’s get straight into an example of a great lead magnet email sequence

 I signed up for a lead magnet which which ticked all the boxes.